-I have an extensive knowledge of the Resource Management Act, having worked many years with the Otago Regional Council.
+I have extensive knowledge of the Resource Management Act, having worked many years with the Otago Regional Council.

-Sue Evans (Deputy Chair)
+Mark Harris (Deputy Chair)

 Mobile: 021 224 2320

 The further development and protection of the Central Otago area is extremely important to me.
 I believe this can be reached by balancing tradition and history, with fresh ideas and an entrepreneurial focus.
-It is vitally important that agriculture, being a major contributor to our economy, has a representative and voice around the council table.
+It is vitally important that agriculture, being a major contributor to our economy, has a voice around the council table.
 As a land owner I am able to advocate for farmers on issues relating to water and the land.
 For my children I want to create an environment of support and opportunity, while retaining the important aspects a lifestyle in a rural community offers.